 4) Conducting an annual competition for non-member composers.
-The winning work will be programmed on a concert and the composer will receive a one-year free membership.
-At the discretion of the Competition Committee, more than one winner, and one or more Honorable Mentions may be awarded.
-The committee reserves the right to not declare a winner if no work is acceptable.
+The winning work will be programmed at a concert, and the composer will receive a free one-year membership.
+At the discretion of the Competition Committee, more than one winner and one or more Honorable Mentions may be awarded.
+The committee reserves the right not to declare a winner if no work is acceptable.

 - Executive Director

 - Deputy Executive Director